Soitinesittely käyrätorvi

 For teachers

 Final rehearsals provide an opportunity for school and student groups to see up close how the orchestra, conductor and soloist prepare for the concert.
 Final rehearsals begin at 10:00am and last until 1:00pm at the latest.
 A 20-minute intermission is held by 11:30am at the latest, during which time the school and student groups may leave the Concert Hall.
 Programme details can be found in the concert calendar under the date of the concert in question.
 Attendance at the final rehearsals is free of charge for school groups, student groups and special groups.
-As of 14 December 2023, you can register for our final rehearsals in spring 2024 by clicking on this link.
+As of 15 August 2024, you can register for our final rehearsals in autumn 2024 by clicking on this link.

 Concerts: teachers can reserve tickets to our evening concerts free of charge for their student groups on a first come, first served basis.
 Register by sending an e-mail to helsinki.philharmonic@hel.fi with details about which concert you wish to attend and how many tickets you need.